Furnace Making Noise? A Complete Guide to Sounds and Repairs in BC

 Can a dirty filter cause furnace noise?

 Yes, a dirty or clogged air filter can cause your furnace to make a whistling or humming sound.
 A clogged filter restricts airflow, forcing the blower motor to work harder.
 This can not only create noise but also lead to increased energy consumption and potential damage to the motor.
 We recommend checking your furnace filter every 1-3 months and replacing it as needed.
+For related information, read EV Charger and Heating System Compatibility in Surrey.

 Is it normal for a furnace to make noise?